JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 #### Highlighted Words Bug
 - If I type a trend or mention and then add a bunch of empty lines the highlighted words overlay div will be displaced
 - It is now also bugged when typing a new post but it works on the reply modal
+- It seems that it does not recognize the spaces and only works if I leave one space between the words the rest gets swallowed and that is why they are out of place

 ## Main Page